epfl-ada/ada-2021-project-improvise-adapt-overcome/README.md

-# Project outline
+# Birds of a feather flock together: A deep dive into communities of news outlets in Quotebank

 Link to the project: [Improvise, ADApt, Overcome 2021](https://ada2021.sylvainkuchen.net)

-## Title

-Birds of a feather flock together: A deep dive into communities of news outlets in Quotebank

 ## Abstract